Weak Charge Form Factor Determination at the Electron-Ion Collider

-Currently, the cleanest way to probe neutron distributions in nuclei is through fixed target experiments~\cite{Horowitz:1999fk,CREX:2022kgg,Abrahamyan:2012gp,PREX:2021umo} that measure the parity-violating longitudinal electron spin asymmetry in coherent elastic electron-ion scattering\footnote{Other probes of neutron distributions can be found in Refs.~\cite{Krasznahorkay:1991zz,Chen:2005ti,Klos:2007is,Brown:2007zzc,Zenihiro:2010zz,Tamii:2011pv,Friedman:2012pa,Tarbert:2013jze,Rossi:2013xha,Hashimoto:2015ema,Zhang:2025voj,Tian:2025wbe,Zhang:2025raf}.}.
+Given the far-reaching implications of a precise understanding of the distributions of protons and neutrons in nuclei, there has been a significant effort to measure these distributions in a wide range of experiments.
+The distribution of protons is relatively well-known~\cite{Angeli:2013epw} from measurements of coherent elastic electron-nucleus scattering on a wide range of nuclei.
+Whereas, the neutron distributions require weak probes, sensitive to the neutron weak charge.
+Currently, the cleanest way to probe neutron distributions in nuclei is through fixed target experiments~\cite{Horowitz:1999fk,CREX:2022kgg,Abrahamyan:2012gp,PREX:2021umo} that measure the parity-violating asymmetry ($A_{\rm PV}$) in coherent elastic electron-ion scattering\footnote{Other probes of neutron distributions can be found in Refs.~\cite{Krasznahorkay:1991zz,Chen:2005ti,Klos:2007is,Brown:2007zzc,Zenihiro:2010zz,Tamii:2011pv,Friedman:2012pa,Tarbert:2013jze,Rossi:2013xha,Hashimoto:2015ema,Zhang:2025voj,Tian:2025wbe,Zhang:2025raf}.}.
 Such exploration is particularly relevant in light of the proposed Electron-Ion Collider (EIC)~\cite{AbdulKhalek:2021gbh}.
 This asymmetry is sensitive to the weak charge form factor due to the $Z$-boson exchange contribution which plays the role of the weak probe of neutron distributions.
-However, a major limitation of fixed target experiments is that they each have access to a few nuclei and provide data on the weak charge nuclear form factor, $F_W(Q^2)$, only at a single value of momentum transfer, $Q^2$, limiting the breadth of available data.
+However, a major limitation of fixed target experiments is that they each have access to a few nuclei and provide data on the weak charge nuclear form factor, $F_W(Q^2)$, only at a single value of momentum transfer, $Q^2$, limiting the breadth of available data\footnote{The G0 experiment has measured parity-violating asymmetries over the range of momentum transfers $0.12\leq Q^2\leq 1.0$ GeV$^2$, but only for the lightest nuclei, i.e. the proton and deuteron ~\cite{G0:2005chy,G0:2011rpu}.}.
 For example, the CREX~\cite{CREX:2022kgg} and PREX-1,2~\cite{Abrahamyan:2012gp,PREX:2021umo} experiments have each made high precision extractions of $F_W(Q^2)$ for $^{48}{\rm Ca}$ and $^{208}{\rm Pb}$, respectively, at a single value of $Q^2$.
 The \textit{ab initio} approach to the neutron distributions of $^{48}{\rm Ca}$ and $^{208}{\rm Pb}$ are presented in~\cite{Hagen:2015yea} and~\cite{Hu:2021trw}, respectively.
 However, determining and testing the distribution of neutrons in the nucleus requires knowledge of the weak charge form factor over the continuous range of momentum transfers, $0 \leq Q^2 \lesssim \mathcal{O}(0.1)$ GeV$^2$.